Hrs-ML/Mobile-Phone-Market-Analysis/README.md

 - Compare Linear Regression with tree-based models.
 - Add additional mobile specifications such as display resolution, charging speed, and 5G support.
 - Develop an interactive dashboard for deeper exploration.

+---

+## 🤖 AI Assistance & Validation

+AI tools were used during the development of this project to assist with code generation, debugging, documentation, and analytical workflow development.

+All generated outputs were **manually reviewed, tested, modified, and corrected where required**.
+The final notebook and analysis reflect **my understanding and validation** of the implemented workflow.